How To Prepare and Pack a Computer For Moving

 Gaming Computers

 Take special care with the graphics card while packing gaming systems; otherwise, follow the same general procedures as above.
 Open the computer case carefully if it isn't removable, and then use foam packs to protect the card.
-If your computer is cooled by water, be sure to completely drain the liquid before moving it to prevent leaks.
+If your computer is cooled by water, make sure to completely drain the liquid before moving it to prevent leaks.

 Pack printers, scanners, and other computer equipment the same way, ensuring none of the items can shift while in transit.
 Remember to remove ink cartridges before you pack printers.
 You can always take your computer with you in your car.